swaptacular/swpt_debtors/README.md

-This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker image, along with the PostgerSQL server, the RabbitMQ server, the OAuth 2.0 authorization server, and the HTTP reverse-proxy server.
+This [docker-compose example](../master/docker-compose-all.yml) shows how to use the generated docker images, along with the PostgerSQL server, the RabbitMQ server, the OAuth 2.0 authorization server, and the HTTP reverse-proxy server.